CBMVC/CBMVC-Framework-with-Titanium/README.md

 7. You can set the API address for Ajax call with CB.API namespace.
 8. It's integraed joli ORM library, it's a powerful ORM library with javascript, there is a set of convenient and flexible syntax.

+## version 1.5.1.20120830
+1. Enhance the page switch, more stable now. (thanks Gabrièl for this)
+2. A littie bug fixed.

 ## version 1.5.1 bug fixed:
 1. Fixed android performance issue(only occur when use multiple languages)